Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

 # Time Complexity Workshop

+### October Cohort: This is a solo exercise this time, with no solutions :) Please submit your answers [HERE](https://goo.gl/forms/7BYZeH1VEmSyy1Rq1)

 Today we're going to practice analyzing a few functions' time complexities.
 This is a unique topic; you'll have to be able to conjure the time complexity of your code on the spot in interviews, and you'll be expected to do so without the benefit of Googling the basics (like "What is a logarithm?").

 1. Explain this as clearly as possible to your partner.
 Take good notes